Table of contents

 2–4 Unit Properties:

-• Form 1025 Small Residential Income Property Appraisal Report (includes both value & rent estimate).
+• Form 1025 Small Residential Income Property Appraisal Report (includes both value and rent estimate)

 Condominiums: